 - a.
 Youth must be enrolled in 4-H and age 8 and in the third grade as of January 1st of the current year, with the last year of eligibility or participation, in 4-H being the year in which the individual turns 19. - b.
 FFA members are eligible to show provided they meet school FFA dog project requirements.
 FFA members must follow the Darke County Junior Fair Dog Show Rules and entry requirements. - c.
 Only domestic dogs are permitted to be enrolled in the Junior Fair program and exhibited at either the Ohio State Fair or the Darke County Junior Fair.
 Wolf and wolf hybrids are not permitted. - d.
-All dogs exhibited must be six (6) months of age by the date of the show.
+All dogs exhibited must be six (6) months of age by the date of the show. - e.

-- e.
-Junior Fair exhibitors must designate by August 1st which specific dog(s) will be shown in the Dog Program and the classes in which they will show them in. - All youth/Junior Fair exhibitors information along with project selection and class designation will be online by August 1st. - f.
 The total number of dogs permitted in the Dog Program is limited to two (2) per member, though a third (3rd) may be designated only if it is enrolled in either the Pilot Dog or Service/Helper program. - i.
 If a designated dog is unable to show, then the member may substitute another non 4-H dog that meets 4-H requirements (immunizations, training level, etc.) and show exhibition only.
 In so doing, the exhibitor can complete the project requirements and receive his/her completion premium(s). - ii.
-If the exhibitor has registered more than one (1) dog in the Junior Fair and one (1) dog is unable to show, then the other dog may be substituted for both competitive placement and premium as long as it meets the training requirements, etc. - g.
-ALL Junior Fair dogs must be on stand as indicated by the "Schedule of Junior Fair Activities" for the Junior Fair Dog Department in order to be eligible to show and earn project premiums. - Written requests for an exception from stand due to medical condition or death in immediate family must be submitted to the whole Junior Fairboard outlining the reason(s). - ii.
-In the case of a medical condition, a letter from a veterinarian must be submitted specifying the reason(s) why the dog cannot be on stand and if it is able to show.
-Exceptions will be granted upon majority vote of the Junior Fairboard. - h.
+If the exhibitor has registered more than one (1) dog in the Junior Fair and one (1) dog is unable to show, then the other dog may be substituted for both competitive placement and premium as long as it meets the training requirements, etc. - f.
 All youth enrolled in a dog project are required to sign the Permission to Participate in Ohio 4-H Dog Activities Disclosure and Release of Claims document.
 A parent or guardian is also required to sign the document.
 This document must be signed each year a youth enrolls in a 4-H dog project and it is to be kept on file at the county extension office.
-This document does not apply to anyone showing under FFA. - i.
-It is mandatory that ALL Junior Fair Dog Exhibitors participate in the Dog Skillathon.
-The Skillathon will be offered on July 18, 2024 in the Swine Barn. - ii.
+This document does not apply to anyone showing under FFA. - It is mandatory that ALL Junior Fair Dog Exhibitors participate in the Dog Skillathon.
+The Skillathon will be offered on July 16, 2025 in the Dog Arena. - ii.
 Dogs in season are not permitted to show.